Telenav/smithy/vertx-guice/README.md

  * While it doesn't have the *I'm the solution to all problems* identity crisis Spring has, IMHO, it still tries to do too much
-   * Classloader isolation of verticles that pass messages via JsonObjects is really taking saving the user from themselves **way** to far.
-In general if you're using Java and you're writing a message passing mechanism, and you find yourself inventing a `Message` class, you're already on the wrong track - this is Java, not Erlang, and you can simply get out of the way and let the user's own types *be* the messages, and advise them that they should be immutable - because your framework is for grownups.
    * It's great that you can use a `vertx` to create HTTP servers *or* generic TCP servers *or* UDP servers - but these should be extensions, not stuff you get out of the box, like it or not
    * Similarly, clustering support is nice to have, but does not belong in the base framework - I get